scribe-org/Scribe-Desktop/README.md

 [![coc](https://img.shields.io/badge/coc-Contributor%20Covenant-ff69b4.svg)](https://github.com/scribe-org/Scribe-Desktop/blob/main/.github/CODE_OF_CONDUCT.md)
 -->

-### Language learning keyboard interface for Windows, Mac, and Linux
+### Language learning keyboard interface for Windows, Mac and Linux

 This repository would contain the desktop version of Scribe.
 Developers interested in helping to create a version of [Scribe-iOS](https://github.com/scribe-org/Scribe-iOS) for desktop are invited to discuss the project in the [issues](https://github.com/scribe-org/Scribe-Desktop/issues).